lcpu-club/pikacloud-playground/README.md

 This repo provides a playground for [PikaCloud](https://github.com/lcpu-club/pikacloud).
 Setting up a physical cluster can be time-consuming and expensive, so we use Vagrant to create a virtual cluster.
 This allows us to develop PikaCloud without needing to invest in hardware.

+Warning: Never use this in production.
+This is only for development and testing purposes.
+THIS IS NOT SECURE.

 ## Overview

 ### Virtual Cluster Layout